christopher-besch/homepage/README.md

 - `styles/`: CSS files that are combined into bundles placed in `deploy/`.
 - `talks/`: One directory per talk.
 One markdown file in that directory.

 The steps are:
 1. Compile TypeScript from `src/` into `build/`.
 2. Run the compiled JavaScript in `build/` with Node.js.
 3. Serve the output in `deploy/` on a static web server.

+# Caching
+This build systems caches a lot.
+It caches the images loaded from immich and the embeddings.
+It also caches cropped and resized images.
+When things don't update properly, delete the cache.